|UPDATED: June 29, 2021

 the internet about what it is and why it was made, from a warning siren

-to a gun sight to a drum.
-Or maybe a hoax of some sort or just
+to a gun sight to a drum or maybe just a practical joke.
+Or maybe just

 plain art.
 Either way, no one seems to know how long ago it was